 - 1. Number and extent of rills: A few rills can be expected on steeper slopes in areas subjected to summer convection storms or rapid spring snowmelt. - 2.
 Presence of water flow patterns: Water flow patterns are rare but can be expected in areas recently subjected to summer convection storms or rapid snowmelt, usually on steeper slopes. - 3.
 Number and height of erosional pedestals or terracettes: Pedestals are rare.
 Occurrence is usually limited to areas of water flow patterns.
 Frost heaving of shallow rooted plants should not be considered a "normal" condition.

-- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 40%; surface rock fragments less than 15%; shrub canopy 15 to 25%; foliar cover of perennial herbaceous plants ± 40%. - 5.
-Number of gullies and erosion associated with gullies: Gullies are none to rare.
-Gullies and head-cuts, if present, should be healing or stable. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None - 7.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 40%; surface rock fragments less than 15%; shrub canopy 20 to 25%; foliar cover of perennial herbaceous plants ± 40%.
+5. Number of gullies and erosion associated with gullies: None 6.
+Extent of wind scoured, blowouts and/or depositional areas: None 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) is expected to move the distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during heavy rainfall events. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
-(To be field tested.) - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy or fine subangular blocky that is soft and very friable.
-Soil surface colors are dark browns and the soils are typified by a relatively thin mollic epipedon.
+Persistent litter (large woody material) will remain in place except during catastrophic events.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site.
+(To be field tested.)
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy, subangular blocky or granular.
+Soil surface colors are dark and the soils are typified by a relatively thin mollic epipedon.
 Organic carbon of the surface 2 to 4 inches is typically 1.25 to 2.5 percent, dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass]) slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+Organic matter content can be more or less depending on microtopography.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., desert needlegrass]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity